dashohoxha/killercoda-scenarios/linux-cli/lesson8/step1.md

    The option `j` uses `bzip2` compression, instead of `bzip`.

-6. The `zip` program is both a compression tool and an archiver:
+6. The `zip` program is both a compression tool and an achiever:

    `zip -r testdir.zip testdir`{{execute}}